Productivity is a thing of the mind just as it is physical.

 While a cluttered environment can caused a cluttered mind, a cluttered mind is usually restless and unfocused.

 So, it’s advisable that you clear out your clutter from time to time.
-This will help push your mind to work better, create space for new and fresh ideas while unfettering and liberating you to explore your world.
+This will help push your mind to work better, boost your productivity, create space for new and fresh ideas while unfettering and liberating you to explore your world.

 Don’t know how?